China state firms' profit growth quickens as economy improves

 Firms owned by the central government posted an annual rise of 16.3 percent in profits in the first nine months.
 Companies owned by local governments reported a drop of 2.4 percent.

-The ministry said firms in the power, electronics, transport and petrochemical saw sharp profits rise, while those in non-ferrous metals, chemical, coal and machinery sectors suffered big drops in earnings.
+The ministry said firms in the power, electronics, transfort and petrochemical saw sharp profits rise, while those in non-ferrous metals, chemical, coal and machinery sectors suffered big drops in earnings.

 State firms' combined revenues rose 11 percent between January and September from the year-earlier period, while operating costs also grew 11 percent, the ministry said.